Military Road Safety Improvements

 In May 2022, County transportation staff hosted a community open house to share more about the Military Road Safety Improvements Project, gather feedback on the pilot roundabout project being tested at the intersection of Nelly Custis Drive and Military Road, and review the options for a preferred alternative for construction at the intersection.

 An online feedback form was made available to collect feedback from the community on their experiences with the pilot safety project.
-This feedback is being reviewed and will be used alongside operational data, crash data and site considerations to determine the next steps for the capital project at this intersection.
+This feedback was reviewed and and summarized (see below), to be used alongside operational data, crash data and site considerations to determine the next steps for the capital project at this intersection.

-A virtual community meeting was held on June 10, 2021 using Microsoft TEAMS Live.
-Attendees heard about completed construction along Military Road at Marcey Road and 36th Street North, and learned about the feedback received and studies performed for pilot safety treatments to the intersection of Military Road and Nelly Custis Drive.
-Staff gave a short presentation on the project, which was followed by a question and answer session.
+A virtual community meeting was held on June 10, 2021.
+Staff presented information about the completed construction along Military Road at Marcey Road and 36th Street North, and discussed the feedback received and studies performed for potential design treatments at Military Road and Nelly Custis Drive.
+The project team also announced a pilot safety project at the intersection and shared more information about the design and timeline for the pilot.
+The presentation was followed by a question-and-answer session.